 The advantage of the original paper-based cabinets was that you really had to think about where to put documents so that you could locate them easily when they were needed.
 With digital documents, since you can’t see or touch them, it becomes too easy to have files scattered all over your computer.

 Since this is a digital mess and not a physical mess, often you don’t realize you have a problem — until you have a problem!
 You don’t feel the pain of a disorganized system until you can’t find a document you need.

 Even though search is a powerful tool, and there is a training course in The Dojo taking you through searching for files, you still want to have a basic organizational structure so that you don’t have to rely solely on search.

-We’ll do our best to cover both OS X and Windows in this article.
-For the most part, the user directory structure is the same as are where you should store your files.
-The article will however lean more towards the Mac side of things.
+We’ll do our best to cover both macOS and Windows in this article.
+For the most part, the user directory structure is the same, and the strategies should apply to both Mac and Windows.

 Some Simple Rules

 Let’s start with some simple rules for managing your files and folders.

 1. Don’t put files on the desktop

 Your desktop is supposed to be clean and display that gorgeous high-resolution wallpaper you’ve got going on.
 It should contain your trash/recycle bin, and that’s about it.